worstcase/blockade/docs/rest.rst

 -----------------------------

 Began performing chaos operations on a given blockade.
-The user can control the number of events that can happen at once as well as the number of containers that can be effected in a given degradation period.
-What possible events can be selected can be controlled as well.
+The user can control the number of containers that can be effected in a given degradation period as well as what possible events can be selected.
 A *degradation* period will start sometime between *min_start_delay* and *max_start_delay* milliseconds and it will last for between *min_run_time* and *max_run_time* milliseconds.